BioinformaticsKinga/NGS_Variant_analysis/README.md

 # Pipeline for Genetic Variant Detection and Annotation
 # Project Overview
-This project outlines a bioinformatics workflow for processing raw sequencing data, identifying genetic variants, and annotating them with relevant biological insights.
-By integrating widely used bioinformatics tools, the pipeline ensures efficient data preprocessing, alignment, variant calling, and annotation, providing a structured approach to variant analysis.
+This bioinformatics project outlines a structured pipeline for processing raw sequencing data, identifying genomic variants, and annotating them with relevant biological and clinical insights.
+By leveraging widely used bioinformatics tools, the workflow ensures efficient data preprocessing, alignment, variant detection, annotation, and visualization, providing a comprehensive approach to genetic analysis.

 # Key Objectives
 Enhance sequencing data quality through preprocessing and quality control.

-Identify genomic variants such as structural alterations and small indels.
+Identify genomic variants such as structural alterations and small indels (insertions/deletions).

-Annotate variants to determine their biological and clinical significance.
+Annotate variants to determine their biological and clinical significance, helping to predict their potential impact on human health.

-Generate visual insights for better data interpretation and presentation.
+Generate visual insights to better interpret and present variant data.

 # Pipeline Stages and Tools
 1. Sequencing Data Quality Assessment (FASTQC)
-Raw sequencing reads (FASTQ files) undergo a quality control check using FASTQC to identify potential sequencing errors, adapter contamination, and low-quality regions.
+Description: Raw sequencing reads (in FASTQ format) are first assessed using FASTQC to evaluate sequencing quality.
+This step helps identify potential issues such as poor-quality bases, adapter contamination, and regions with insufficient sequencing depth.

+Tools Used: FASTQC

+Outputs: Quality reports showing read quality scores, GC content, adapter contamination, and other potential sequencing artifacts.

-2. Read Optimization and Cleaning (Trimmomatic) Low-quality bases and adapter sequences are filtered out using Trimmomatic, ensuring that only high-confidence reads proceed to the next stage.
+2. Read Optimization and Cleaning (Trimmomatic)
+Description: Low-quality bases and adapter sequences are removed from the raw reads using Trimmomatic.
+This ensures that only high-quality reads are used in the subsequent alignment and variant calling steps.

+Tools Used: Trimmomatic

+Outputs: Cleaned and trimmed FASTQ files, ready for alignment.

-3. Read Alignment to Reference Genome (BWA) Preprocessed reads are aligned to a reference genome using BWA, mapping them to their correct genomic locations for further analysis.
+3. Read Alignment to Reference Genome (BWA)
+Description: The cleaned reads are aligned to a reference genome using BWA (Burrows-Wheeler Aligner).
+This step is crucial for determining where each read originates within the genome and is a necessary precursor for variant detection.

+Tools Used: BWA

+Outputs: Aligned reads in SAM format.

 4. Data Formatting and Optimization (Samtools)
-The alignment data is converted from SAM to BAM format, sorted, and indexed using Samtools, making it more efficient for variant detection.
+Description: The SAM file generated from alignment is converted to BAM format (binary format), then sorted and indexed using Samtools.
+BAM files are more efficient for downstream analysis and variant calling.

+Tools Used: Samtools

+Outputs: Sorted and indexed BAM files, ready for variant calling.

 5. Variant Identification (DELLY)
-Genomic variations, including structural variants and small insertions/deletions (indels), are detected using DELLY, which enables precise identification of genomic rearrangements.
+Description: Structural variants (SVs) and small insertions/deletions (indels) are detected using DELLY.
+This tool specializes in identifying structural changes, including deletions, inversions, and other genomic rearrangements, which can be important for understanding diseases like cancer.

+Tools Used: DELLY

+Outputs: Variant call files (VCF), containing detected structural variants and indels.

 6. Functional Variant Annotation (ANNOVAR)
-The detected variants are annotated using ANNOVAR, linking them to affected genes, known pathogenic mutations, and potential functional consequences.
+Description: Detected variants are annotated using ANNOVAR to provide biological context.
+Annotation links variants to affected genes, known pathogenic mutations, functional predictions, and relevant databases like RefGene, ExAC, and cytoBand.
+This step helps assess the potential clinical significance of each variant.

+Tools Used: ANNOVAR

+Outputs: Annotated variant files (VCF) with functional annotations and predicted impacts.

 7. Data Visualization and Reporting (R, ggplot2)
-Final results are visualized using R and ggplot2, enabling clear representation of variant distributions, predicted impacts, and potential disease relevance.

-# Results and Findings
-Preprocessing significantly improved sequencing quality, reducing errors and enhancing mapping accuracy.

-Variant detection successfully identified structural and small-scale mutations, providing a comprehensive view of genomic changes.

-Annotation provided functional insights into detected variants, assisting in their biological interpretation.

-Visualizations facilitated an intuitive understanding of variant distribution, making results accessible for further analysis.

-# Technologies and Tools Used
-Programming Languages: Python, R

-Quality Control & Processing: FASTQC, Trimmomatic

-Alignment & Data Handling: BWA, Samtools

-Variant Analysis: DELLY, ANNOVAR
+Description: The final results, including the distribution and impact of variants, are visualized using R and ggplot2.
+This step creates easy-to-understand plots and graphs to help researchers interpret the results of the variant analysis and identify trends or correlations in the data.

-Visualization: ggplot2
+Tools Used: R, ggplot2

+Outputs: High-quality visualizations such as bar plots, histograms, and scatter plots that show variant distributions, functional categories, and possible disease associations.